algmyr/e-maxx-eng-book/README.md

 [![Build Status](https://travis-ci.org/algmyr/e-maxx-eng-book.svg?branch=master)](https://travis-ci.org/algmyr/e-maxx-eng-book)

 Scripts to build the articles in the https://github.com/e-maxx-eng/e-maxx-eng project into book form.
-A (hopefully up to date) preview can be found at: http://web.student.chalmers.se/~algmyr/upload/e-maxx.pdf
+A preview can be found at: http://algmyr.se/upload/e-maxx.pdf

 Prerequisites
 -------------